 Healthy Animal Protein Picks

 Like the other two dollar stores we reviewed in this series, fish is the only animal-based protein source that we recommend from Family Dollar.
 All of their meat options are sourced from conventionally-raised animals, and are often processed.

 There is significant medical evidence that processed meat consumption can increase the risk of cancer, cardiovascular disease and diabetes, so we recommend avoiding it.

 Here are some fish options we’d recommend instead:

-Of these options we prefer sardines, because they’re high in healthy fish oils like omega-3 which are good for your health.
-They’re also much lower in mercury than tuna.
+Of these options we prefer sardines, because they’re high in healthy fish oils like omega-3 which are good for both physical and mental wellbeing.
+They’re also much lower in mercury than tuna, and cheaper than salmon.

-For healthy consumers on a budget, carb-based staples like beans and rice should comprise the base for most of your meals.
+For consumers on a budget, carb-based staples like beans and rice should make up most of your meals.
 They’re extremely cheap and high in nutritional value.

-Here are the staple options we recommend from Family Dollar:
+Here are our healthy carb picks from Family Dollar:

 Family Dollar has a surprisingly good nut selection.
-We recommend nuts for most of your snacking because they’re associated with improved health outcomes in many medical studies (and they're convenient and taste great).
+We recommend nuts for most of our snack picks because they’re associated with improved health outcomes in many medical studies (and they're convenient and taste great).
 Here are our snack picks:

 Sunflower kernels: $1